Skip to content

 • Are there other assets that come with the house?
 In some cases, the previous owner may have a bank account that holds the working funds and collected rent for this property.
 In some jurisdictions, the security deposit must be kept in a separate bank account.
 You need to determine if you are now the owner of other assets related to the inherited property.

 Discovering relevant information is not always straightforward.
 Hiring a real estate attorney to search for liens and other legal issues may be a good idea.
-The existing tenant is a good source of information, as they are probably the closest to the property, but tenant statements should be taken with a grain of salt.
+The inherited tenant is a good source of information, as they are probably the closest to the property, but tenant statements should be taken with a grain of salt.

 Assess the Market for Selling the Rental House